Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 It takes its name from the prisoners who sighed on the bridge that it was probably the last time they would see the Venice Canal.

-The Bridge of Sighs can also be crossed as part of a tour of the palace.
+The Bridge of Sighs can also be crossed during a tour of the Doge’s Palace.

 Entrance is free with your ticket to the Doge’s Palace.
 It also includes access to the National Archaeological Museum, with its large collection of marble and bronze sculptures, and the Marciano National Library, whose main hall is decorated with art by Veronese, Tintoretto and Titian.